daniel-williams/angular-wordpress/README.md

 # angular2-wordpress
-Simple Angular 2 app, running against the worlds okeyest blog CMS, Wordpress.
+Angular 2 running against the worlds okeyest blog CMS, Wordpress.
 Currently using the JSON API plugin.

 ### Motivations
-I've always liked the Wordpress dashboard, but mostly hate working with community themes/plugins.
-The never-ending series of compromises displeases me greatly.
-Of course I could edit the theme/plugin or write my own, but that brings me to the real crux of the matter: everytime I'm forced to work with PHP, I feel... diminished.
-What if I could use Angular or React on the front-end?
+For the most part, I'm still doing a deep dive on angular 2 framework patterns against a blog backend--one of my common use cases.
+Currently working through component composition strategies.